Marlon-Sbardelatti/rust-to-do-list/README.md

 - 5 - Mark task as not done: Mark a task as not done.
 - 6 - Exit: Quit the application.

+Or use the flags:
+- -a or --add: Use this flag to add a new task to your to-do list.

+   Example:
+   td-list -a "Buy groceries"

+- -r or --remove: This flag lets you remove a task from your to-do list.
+Provide the task number as an argument.

+   Example:
+   td-list -r 3

+- -m or --mark: Mark a task as done.
+You'll need to specify the task number to mark.

+   Example:
+   td-list -m 1

+- -u or --unmark: Unmark a previously marked task, making it incomplete again.
+Provide the task number to unmark.

+   Example:
+   td-list -u 2

+- -s or --show: Use this flag to display all your tasks.

+   Example:
+   td-list -s

 ## Configuration
 The application creates and uses two files (marks.txt and todo-list.txt) to store your tasks and marks.
 These files act as a simple database for your tasks.